A Corkage Charge is a charge that a venue can charge to customers who bring their own wine or other alcoholic drinks to a restaurant or wedding venue.

 Is it fair to make a corkage charge?

 In most cases, I would say yes.
 It does depend on where you are, and what the venue is doing for the charge.
-For most venues such as hotels and restaurants, they will offer the service of putting the bottles in a fridge, supplying, clearing and washing the glasses, disposing of bottles.
-And of course, they will want some compensation for the fact that they won’t be making a profit on the sale of the drink.
+The staff at most venues, like hotels or restaurants, may offer a number of services, such as putting bottles in fridges, continuously supplying ice from the restaurant’s ice machines (click here if interested in commercial ice machines), washing glasses, clearing bottles, etc. And of course, they may want some compensation for the fact that they won’t be making a profit on the sale of the drink.
 However, as to fairness, that of course depends on the level of the charge!

 How much should I expect to pay?